survivejs/webpack-book/manuscript/extending/01_loaders.md

 You'll learn to develop a couple of small loaders next.
 But before that, it's good to understand how to debug them in isolation.

-T> If you want a good starting point for a standalone loader or plugin project, consider using [webpack-defaults](https://github.com/webpack-contrib/webpack-defaults).
-It provides an opinionated starting point that comes with linting, testing, and other goodies.

 ## Debugging loaders with **loader-runner**

 [loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run loaders without webpack, allowing you to learn more about loader development.
 Install it first: